What’s New This Winter

 Do you know the difference between crime fiction, a mystery and a thriller?
 Check out my blog on Crime Fiction here.

-And since I’ve been doing critique and beta reader swaps with some wonderful writers whose work I really enjoyed reading and getting feedback from, I decided to write a two-part blog on beta readers, editors and critiquers.
+And since I did several critique and beta reader swaps with some wonderful writers whose work I really enjoyed reading and getting feedback from, I decided to write a two-part blog on beta readers, editors and critiquers.
 The blogs have turned out to be very popular.
 You can read Part 1, Beta Readers, here.
 And check out the Part 2 blog, Editors and Critiquers, here.

 (Insider tip: If you subscribe to this website, you’ll be the first to know when new blogs come out.)